What IS the difference between marketing and sales content?

 Perhaps the most immediate reason is Account Based Marketing (ABM).
 Success with ABM initiatives requires tailored, personalized, contextually relevant content.
 Including but going beyond industry and persona factors, it must address individual company and people requirements.

 For the imminent future, we must all have a higher appreciation for the reality we’re living in an age that requires accelerated learning to keep up with exponential change.
-One example of this is a present but not generally recognized content requirement to operate in a Content-as-a-Service (CaaS) manner.
+One example is a current but not generally recognized content requirement to operate in a Content-as-a-Service (CaaS) manner.

 CaaS is required to serve audiences who expect to self-configure and assemble relevant and useful finished assets from an inventory of Content Source.
 Your sales, sales channel, partner and customer organizations need this today.
 Very soon, it’s the rest of the world.

-The technical elements for this already exist, no big deal actually.
+The technical elements for this already exist.
 What’s missing are the operational processes needed to produce, manage and deploy content that supports this objective.
-What is coming in short order is automated assembly of ALL content types, well beyond that of today’s early stage dynamic web page displays.
+What is coming in short order is automated assembly of ALL content types, beyond today’s early stage dynamic web page displays.

 Please be sure to read the linked content in this article.